wainlo/I3E-ASG-1/README.md

 collect chess pieces.

-first room - parkour, jump to the top without falling to obtain a chess piece and to open the door of third room
+first room - parkour, jump to the top without falling to obtain a chess piece and to open the door of fourth room

 second room - fire , find a button in the third room to lower a bridge to safely optain another chess piece.